Joey Gallo Player Props: Twins vs. Marlins

-After going 1-for-3 with a home run and three RBI in his most recent game, Joey Gallo and the Minnesota Twins take on the Miami Marlins (who will hand the ball to Sandy Alcantara) at 6:40 PM ET on Tuesday.
+On Wednesday, Joey Gallo (coming off going 0-for-3) and the Minnesota Twins play the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
+First pitch is at 1:10 PM ET.

-He racked up three RBI (going 1-for-3 with a home run) in his previous game against the Marlins.
+He had a hitless performance in his previous game (0-for-3) against the Marlins.

 Joey Gallo Game Info & Props vs. the Marlins